-\textbf{Abstract.} In this paper, we prove a conjecture of Athanasiadis that the local $h$-polynomials of type $A$ cluster subdivisions have only real zeros.
-We also show the real-rootedness of local $h$-polynomials of all the other types.
-Our proof mainly involves multiplier sequences and Chebyshev polynomials of the second kind.
+\textbf{Abstract.} Athanasiadis raised the question whether the local $h$-polynomials of type $A$ cluster subdivisions have only real zeros.
+In this paper, we confirm this conjecture and prove the real-rootedness of local $h$-polynomials for all the other Cartan--Killing types.
+Our proofs mainly involve multiplier sequences and Chebyshev polynomials of the second kind.